- How to Add Sound Effects to a Video for YouTube – Beginner’s Guide

 Perhaps the easiest and most effective category of SFX is short impact sounds such as gunshots, punches, door slams, and bass drops.
 Feature film action movies, promotional trailers, documentaries, title sequences, and pretty much every other style of popular video makes use of impact sound effects.

-When starting out, adding sound effects to your video might seem like a process of trial and error, which can be time-consuming and downright discouraging.
+When starting out, adding sound effects for YouTube videos might seem like a process of trial and error, which can be time-consuming and downright discouraging.
 But what if there was a way to know exactly where to place an impact sound effect the first time?
 The secret lies in the audio waveform.

 Waveforms are visual representations of the amplitude of an audio signal.
 When the amplitude is loud, the waveform gets tall.
 Conversely, the waveform will get smaller when the amplitude decreases.
 By understanding the audio waveform, editors can make inferences about a piece of audio before even listening to it.